jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 ![*Git commit messages--after developing this book I understand this completely*](images/Chapter-Header/Appendix-E/git_commit-2.png "Git Commit")

-This is a tutorial for installing Git and Git-it tutorial on Windows 10 and macOS.
+This is a tutorial for installing Git and configuring GitHub on Windows 10/11 and macOS.

 ## Installing Git

 [Git](https://git-scm.org "Gits site") is a piece of software that allows for distributed version control.
 [Version control](https://en.wikipedia.org/wiki/Version_control_system "Wikipedia Article on Version Control") is an idea that starts with having a central repository for controlling access to source code.
-Version control is a way that all source code, media, documentation, and supporting scripts for a project can be stored in a central place.
+Version control is a way that all source code, media, documentation, and supporting scripts for a project can be stored in a central place--with its history and changes all managed and recorded.
 This is usually a remote location and referred to as the **single source of truth**.
 With the rise of the internet, the concept of DVCS--**distributed version control software**, implemented the bring-over, merge, and modify model.
 Currently the industry standard [DVCS](https://en.wikipedia.org/wiki/Distributed_version_control "Wikipedia Article on DCVS") software is `Git`.
 Git should not be confused with `GitHub`.
 Git is opensource version control software and GitHub is a commercial implementation with a management portal for Git software, [owned by Microsoft](https://news.microsoft.com/announcement/microsoft-acquires-github/ "Article Microsoft buys GitHub").

 Git can be installed on any operating system via an installer, but I recommend to install it via a third party package manger.